Ericxgao/MUS-X/README.md

 ## Filter
 A collection of filters.
 * 'Cutoff' sets the filter cutoff frequency.
-* 'Reso' sets the filter resonance.
+* 'Reso' sets the filter resonance, or the drive when a diode clipper is selected.
 * 'Mode' sets the filter type.
-A selection if ladder and Sallen-Key filters are available.
+A selection of ladder filters, Sallen-Key filters, comb filters and diode clippers are available.
+* The 'Mode' can also be set to bypass (if enabled, the 'Post-filter Saturator' will still be active) or mute.

 ### Context menu options
 * 'Oversampling rate' sets the internal oversampling rate.
 * 'ODE Solver': The filters are implemented with differential equations, which are solved with numerical methods.
-4th order Runkge-Kutta is recommended, the other options use less CPU, but are also much less accurate.
+4th order Runkge-Kutta is recommended, the other options use less CPU, but are also less accurate.
 * 'Integrator type': This affects the placement of the nonlinearities nl() in the integrators:
 	* Linear: dx/dt = ω (in - x)
 	* OTA: dx/dt = ω nl(in - x)
 	* Transistor: dx/dt = ω (nl(in) - nl(x))
-* 'Nonlinearity type': the function used as nonlinearity.
+* OTA and Transistor are available with a tanh() nonlinearity, and an alternative softer saturator.
-* 'Saturator' limits the output to around ±10V.
+* 'Post-filter Saturator' limits the output to around ±10V.

 ## Last
 A utility module, which allows to map multiple sources to one destination.